Vindexus/HeresyWorld/advancedmoves.md

 # Advanced Moves

-The following moves can be taken by any class when they level instead of taking one of their classes advanced moves.
+The following moves can be taken by any class when they level up instead of of their class's advanced moves.

 ## Rapid Reload
 When you **attempt to reload quickly** roll+DEX.
 On a 10+ you reload your weapon instantly - reset its uses and reduce your ammo by 1.
 On a 7-9 the same in addition to what that the GM says.
 On a 6- you fumble your reload.